Introduction

 Base WiFi Available

-The Kullu Temple Network
+The Kinnaur Temple Network

 Key point

-The Krishna temple at Yulla Kanda is part of an ancient network of high ridge shrines called 'Dev Sthans' maintained by the Kullu valley's 365 local deities.
+The Krishna temple at Yulla Kanda is part of an ancient network of high ridge shrines called 'Dev Sthans' maintained by the Kinnaur valley's 365 local deities.
 Each deity has a specific high mountain home — Yulla Kanda is Krishna's summer abode.

 Explore In Detail